-Editor’s note: This is part one of an eight-part series about sexual assault awareness.
+Editor’s note: This is part three of an eight-part series about sexual assault awareness.

 After I told my supervisor of the sexual assault, a strange tension began between us.
 A few weeks later, my son became ill.
 All of a sudden, I had three major stresses … lack of good sleep and nightmares, an unfamiliar stressed relationship with my supervisor, and a sick child whom I could not instantly make better.

 I was overwhelmed.
 I took emergency leave to support my son and family.
 Additionally, I sought ways to relieve my stress.
 I supported my son, but I was limited and reactionary to his needs, the doctor’s news and the treatment plan.